Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 Yes!
 There are various options, such as the “2nd pillar” and “3rd pillar”.
 We would be happy to put you in touch with a tax advisor who can tell you more about this.

-Indeed, life in Switzerland is more expensive than in most other countries in Europe.
-But don't worry, this mainly applies to things you pay for as a tourist, such as hotel stays and dinners in restaurants.
-In relation to your salary, the fixed costs are lower than in the Netherlands or Belgium.
+Life in Switzerland is indeed more expensive than in most other countries in Europe.
+But rest assured, this mainly applies to things you pay as a tourist, such as hotel stays and restaurant dinners.
+The fixed costs are lower relative to your salary than in the Netherlands or Belgium.
 Plus: you pay less tax.
 Win-win!
-And also nice: As a resident, you get a 50% discount on public transport and mountain gondolas when you have a buy halbtax for around 140 euro.
+And also nice: As a resident, you get 50% discount on public transport and mountain gondolas when you buy a halbtax for about 140 euros.

 Whether you're going by train (via NS International), Flixbus, plane or car - there are plenty of options for getting home.
 And for sporty adventurers: cycling downhill to the north is also an option!